Lakes and Ponds

 Large parcel with diverse terrain includes eskers, a heron rookery, and kettle ponds.
 Boombox and Sledgehammer trails are ideal for technical mountain biking.
 Connects to Gamlin Crystal Springs and Mason Back 100.
-Look for eskers, kettle ponds, a heron rookery, and old farm walls on the North Loop.
-On the Baddacook side, look for eskers,…
+Look for eskers, kettle ponds, a heron rookery, and old farm walls on the North Loop Primary Trail.
+On the Baddacook side trail,…

 Skinner Forest Conservation area is a very nice hiking area with several miles of trails.
 Trail difficulty is generally easy with some moderately difficult hills.
 Trail conditions are good, though they are rocky as this used to be a logging area.